- Big-O doesn’t measure speed, it measures how performance degrades as n increases. It is about rate of decay.

 - Python’s

-use dynamic arrays.
+Lists use dynamic arrays.
 Python performs a linear search: it iterates through each element of the list until it finds a match or the end of the list.
-Time complexity: O(n)
+Time complexity: O(n).

-use hash tables which allow looking up key-value pairs quickly.
-Average-case time complexity: O(1)
+Sets use hash tables which allow looking up key-value pairs quickly.
+Average-case time complexity: O(1), but in the worst case O(n).

 - The enum module is part of the standard library and allows creating enumerations (constant values grouped together under a common type).
 It allows for better readability and easier maintenance.